-Leena has extensive experience with radio and public speaking, and was the games correspondent for Tech Talk Radio (3WBC 94.1FM) for 2 years (approximately 100 episodes) has appeared on JoyFM and 3CR, and is a frequent guest on RRR’s Byte Into It, ABC 774‘s Drive program, and Triple J’s ‘Hack’.
+Leena has extensive experience with radio and public speaking, and was the games correspondent for Tech Talk Radio (3WBC 94.1FM) for 2 years (approximately 100 episodes) has appeared on JoyFM and 3CR, and is a frequent guest on RRR’s Byte Into It, and Triple J’s ‘Hack’.
 Leena is a monthly guest on ABC 774’s Geek Club segment for the “Drive” program with Rafael Epstein.
-She has also spoken at The Wheeler Centre, the Freeplay Independent Games Festival, Melbourne Writers Festival, the Emerging Writers Festival, the Australian Centre for the Moving Image, the Word for Word Festival, Ainslie and Gorman Arts Centres, Computer Games Boot Camp, Code Like A Girl, the Screen Futures Summit, AVCon, Writers Victoria (workshop), and at the University of Western Australia, and the inaugural “Breakthrough 2016” event for the Victorian Women’s Trust.
+She has also spoken at The Wheeler Centre, the Freeplay Independent Games Festival, Melbourne Writers Festival, the Emerging Writers Festival, the Australian Centre for the Moving Image, the Word for Word Festival, Ainslie and Gorman Arts Centres, Computer Games Boot Camp, Code Like A Girl, the Screen Futures Summit, AVCon, Writers Victoria, the University of Western Australia, and the inaugural “Breakthrough 2016” event for the Victorian Women’s Trust.

-Leena has contributed to publications such as Crikey, The Big Issue, Kotaku, MX, Writers Bloc, Playwrite, The Victorian Writer, Women’s Agenda, and Metro Magazine, and co-authored a book on misogyny in videogames culture and online harassment for Affirm Press in March 2016 with Dan Golding, called “Game Changers: From Minecraft to Misogyny, The Fight for the Future of Videogames”
+Leena has contributed to publications such as The Guardian, Crikey, The Big Issue, Kotaku, MX, Writers Bloc, Playwrite, The Victorian Writer, Women’s Agenda, and Metro Magazine, and authored a book on misogyny in videogames culture and online harassment for Affirm Press in March 2016 with Dr Dan Golding, called “Game Changers: From Minecraft to Misogyny, The Fight for the Future of Videogames”

 Leena also sits on the Program Advisory Committee for RMIT’s Bachelor of Design (Games) degree program, and has been involved in the Freeplay Independent Games Festival in various roles (mainly Program Advisory Committee and Associate Producer) since 2011.
 This year Leena will also be a part of the very first “Games and Interactive” Advisory Committee for the Australian Writers Guild, and on a curatorial panel for an as-yet-unannounced exhibition at the Australian Centre for the Moving Image.